IBM RPG: RPG IV and ILE RPG

 With the release of RPG IV, the RPG name was officially no longer an initialism.
 RPG IV offered a greater variety of expressions within its Extended Factor-2 Calculation Specification and, later in life, its free-format Calculation Specifications and Procedure syntax.

-RPG IV in the Integrated Language Environment framework in known at ILE RPG, and user guides explain the nuances of both.
+RPG IV in the Integrated Language Environment framework is known as ILE RPG, and user guides explain the nuances of both.
 RPG IV and ILE RPG are supported by IBM in the current IBM i platform.

 In 2001, with the release of OS/400 V5R1, RPG IV offered greater freedom for calculations than offered by the Extended Factor-2 Calculation Specification: a free-format text-capable source entry, as an alternative to the original column-dependent source format.
 The "/FREE" calculation did not require the operation code to be placed in a particular column; the operation code is optional for the EVAL and CALLP operations; and syntax generally more closely resembles that of mainstream, general-purpose programming languages.
 Until November 2013, the free format applied exclusively to the calculation specifications.
 With the IBM i V7R1 TR7 upgrade to the language, the "/free" and "/end-free" calculations are no longer necessary, and the language has finally broken the ties to punched cards.

 IBM Rational Developer for i (RDi), an Eclipse-based Integrated Development Environment, is recommended by IBM for RPG development.
-RDi is part of IBM Rational Development Studio for i, a family of Integrated Language Environment (ILE) compilers.

 The Source Entry Utility (SEU) text editor is no longer recommended for RPG development, and development ceased after IBM i 6.1.
 Other legacy developer tools include CODE/400 (based on IBM WorkFrame/2) and VisualAge for RPG.